levontumanyan/Cgames/README.md

 ## Todos
 - add a highest score capability for the game to track across sessions
 - add emoji support ( utf-8 ) - lncursesw looks like is a bit more complicated in terms of dependencies.
 Users will have to install it separately and I am not happy with that approach.
-- when the snake collides and the game over banner is printed. if the player quickly presses buttons it exits too quickly without the player having time to see the score - just add a one second delay then wait for a user input to exit

 ## Done
 - We need a game loop